-If getting in shape is in your plan for 2016, be sure to approach your regimen safely.
+If getting in shape is in your plan for this year, be sure to approach your regimen safely.
 Follow these tips from Michael James, physical therapist and rehab manager at Sharp Chula Vista Medical Center.

 “For anyone planning their resolutions for the New Year, getting fit and following a balanced, healthy diet that consists of fruits, vegetables and lean protein is a great start,” James says.
 “Before beginning any routine, make sure to consult your doctor to ensure a properly balanced approach.”

 Get your heart pumping